wp-plugins/editorial-calendar/readme.txt

 <li>Jump multiple weeks into the future - Page Down or Ctrl+Down Arrow</li>
 </ul>

+= How do I change the first day of the week? =

+The editorial calendar follows the Week Starts On preference on the WordPress General Settings page.
+Just change the setting and the calendar will use that day of the week as the first one.

 = What languages does the calendar support? =

 The calendar is available in Croatian, Czechoslovakian, English, French, and Greek.